 - Request to use Ukash.
 Ukash is a payment service for online transactions between customers and merchant sites and not for transactions between private individuals who have connected through a classifieds website.
 Fraudsters may request that you purchase a Ukash voucher and send the voucher number to them or an alleged "courier" as payment for an item.
 They may also set-up fake websites and email accounts that appear to be Ukash, or a well known courier company such as UPS or Federal Express as part of the deception to trick you.
 Our advice is simply don't proceed with transacting with anyone that you have connected with on a classified website, where Ukash is requested as part of the transaction.

 - Fake escrow sites.
 A buyer/seller suggests using an escrow service to complete the transaction.
 These escrow websites often may look official, but are actually run by fraudsters.
 There are plenty of very reputable escrow sites such as Transpact and Escrow that you should use to initiate a money transfer.

 - If the buyer wants to see the dress in person, arrange to do so in a public place, or when others are present so that you are not alone.

 - Asks you to send the item before the funds have cleared into your bank account.
 You should always wait for funds to have cleared before handing over your item.
 Please report any suspicious behaviour to us to see if we can help.

-We would always recommend that you are able to meet the buyer in person before agreeing a sale, but if this isn't possible, look out for the warning signs above and at try to speak to them on the telephone before going ahead with the sale.
+We would always recommend that you try and meet the buyer in person (with someone else present, or in a public place) before agreeing a sale, but if this isn't possible, look out for the warning signs above and at try to speak to them on the telephone before going ahead with the sale.